 Appointments / Memberships

 Indianapolis Bar Association (IBA), the Society of Human Resource Management and the National Association of Deal Counsel.
-Mr. Halbert is a past chairman of the IBA Labor and Employment Section Executive Committee.
+Jeff is a past chairman of the IBA Labor and Employment Section Executive Committee.

 Outside the Office

-Outside the practice of law, Mr. Halbert is a national champion masters swimmer and marathon runner.
+Outside the practice of law, Jeff is a national champion masters swimmer and marathon runner.
 Some of his accomplishments are successful completion of the Chicago and Boston marathons, as well as a completed solo swim crossing of the English Channel.